tamminenibhavya/Windturbineproject/README.md

 By incorporating both unit and integration tests, the project ensures high code quality and robust functionality across all layers of the pipeline.

+## Logging

+The Wind Turbine Project incorporates robust logging mechanisms to ensure that errors and informational messages are captured effectively during the ETL process.
+The `logging` module is used to log messages at various levels, such as `INFO` and `ERROR`.
+For example:
+- **Error Logging**: Captures errors during data extraction or transformation, providing detailed information for debugging:
+    ```python
+    logging.error(f"Error during data extraction: {e}")
+    ```
+- **Informational Logging**: Logs key events and milestones in the pipeline execution to monitor progress:
+    ```python
+    logging.info("Data extraction completed successfully.")
+    ```

 ## Key Features

 - **Auto Loader**: Enables smooth processing of incremental data, automatically detecting new files and ingesting them with minimal configuration.
 This ensures the pipeline can handle continuous data streams without manual intervention.